 No. Monitoring should have been built into the agreement with the developer and should be set out in the Biodiversity Gain Plan.

-However, if the developer bought the Biodiversity Credits, the onus falls on the seller (not necessarily on the landowner).
-If Civity sells the Biodiversity Credits, then Civity becomes responsible for the preservation and maintenance of the habitats for the full BNG 30-year term.
+However, if the developer bought the Biodiversity Units, the onus falls on the seller (not necessarily on the landowner).
+If Civity sells the Biodiversity Units, then Civity becomes responsible for the preservation and maintenance of the habitats for the full BNG 30-year term.
 This will include the production of timely monitoring reports that detail the progress and results of habitat management works.

 BS 8683 sets out the Good Practice to deliver Biodiversity Net Gain making a positive contribution to the Good Practice paper by The Chartered Institute of Ecology and Environmental Management (CIEEM).
 It is aimed at the practical issues that face procurement, contracting, project management, EIA coordination, environmental and sustainability management, landscape architects, land agents, estate managers and biodiversity offset brokers like Civity.